PeterEklund/meteor-base/README.md

-# meteor-build-deploy
+# meteor-base
-Automation docker container to build and deploy with Meteor Up (mup), and merge with git.
+Automation for building and deploying with mup ([meteor-up](https://github.com/zodern/meteor-up)), and merge with git.

 ## Packages
 - node